Counterfeit MicroSD Cards

 Fake capacities and performance #

 The only way to identify whether or not your MicroSD card is fake is to test it.
 There are instructions at the bottom of this page detailing how you can do just that.
 Looking at the MicroSD card’s properties will not reveal the fraud.
 Similarly, reformatting or repartitioning a fake MicroSD card will not “fix” its capacity.
-The card has specifically been manufactured to always show its fake capacity.
-It cannot write data past its real capacity and thus should not be trusted with important data.
-Even if you know its real capacity, you cannot guarantee that your data is safe.
+The MicroSD’s chip has specifically been programmed to always show its fake capacity even after reformatting.
+Once the card’s real storage limit is exceeded, data may become corrupted, overwritten, or lost.
+Even if you discover the card’s true capacity, it should not be trusted with important data.

-If you want to ensure what you are buying is genuine, try to buy directly from the manufacturer’s website or one of their authorised sellers which many list on their website.
+If you want to ensure what you are buying is genuine, purchase directly from the manufacturer or from an authorised retailer listed on the manufacturer’s website.

 Fake brands that don’t exist #